A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

-Besides a gas jet solution, using an internal gas-target cell is another genuine solution to make fixed-target experiments at the LHC, at a limited cost by re-using existing LHC detectors, and with a variety of polarised and unpolarised gas target.
+Besides a gas-jet solution, using an internal gas-target cell is another genuine solution to make fixed-target experiments at the LHC, at a limited cost by re-using existing LHC detectors, and with a variety of polarised and unpolarised gas target.

 In such a case, the target \cite{Barschel:2015mka} consists of a polarised or unpolarised gas source in combination with an open storage cell (see \cf{targetcell}) which increases the target density by more than two orders of magnitude compared to a free atomic beam jet.

-The storage cell consists of a narrow straight tube with thin walls located in the machine vacuum along the beam axis, into which the gas is injected at the center, in two modes: \begin{itemize} \item polarised atomic beam (H, D or $^3$He) into a feed tube of low gas conductance; \item unpolarised gas (e.g.~H$_2$, He, Ne, Ar, Kr, Xe) via a capillary from a gas handling system. \end{itemize} The gas diffuses through the cell openings into the machine vacuum system, which usually requires a powerful differential pumping system.
+The storage cell consists of a narrow straight tube with thin walls located in the machine vacuum along the beam axis, into which the gas is injected at the center, in two modes: \begin{itemize} \item polarised atomic beam (H, D or $^3$He) into a feed tube of low gas conductance; \item unpolarised gas (\eg\ H$_2$, He, Ne, Ar, Kr, Xe) via a capillary from a gas handling system. \end{itemize} The gas diffuses through the cell openings into the machine vacuum system, which usually requires a powerful differential pumping system.
 The cell consists of two movable halfs that can be opened in order to provide space for beam injection or manipulation.
 Polarised gas targets for storage rings are reviewed in \cite{0034-4885-66-11-R02}.
 Targets for proton beams at intermediate energies have been applied at the cooler ring COSY (FZ J\"ulich) \cite{Mikirtychyants:2012nh,Grigoryev:2009zza,Ciullo:2016nhv} as well as at the IUCF Cooler Ring \cite{Dezarn:1995im}; and for electron beams at HERA (DESY Hamburg) \cite{Airapetian:2004yf}.

 Such a polarised H or D target (the HERMES target)\cite{Airapetian:2004yf} consists of three main components: the polarised {\it Atomic Beam Source} (ABS), the {\it Storage Cell} in a longitudinal or vertical holding field $B$ and a {\it Diagnostic System} for analyzing a small sample of gas from the target cell, consisting of the polarimeter (BRP) measuring the sub-state population of the atoms, and the target gas analyzer (TGA) detecting the molecular fraction and thus the degree of recombination within the cell.
 From these parameters, the target polarisation $P$ as seen by the beam is deduced (typical values $P \approx 0.85$, corrected for magnetic guide field and degree of dissociation).
 It was however recently noted that the cell coating used then does not comply with the LHC requirements.
 R\&D is thus needed to find a proper coating which would not significantly degrade the polarisation performances.